How many times do you think someone needs to be exposed to your product or service? and how long will it take before they buy something?

 It's probably a lot more than you thought.

 I was listening to a podcast this morning that was referencing a study that was done last year.
 It concluded that for online purchases of products and services the average number of days from the first time that someone is exposed to your product or service, till the time that they actually make a purchase is 42 days.
-And also that the number of exposures to your product or service, before a purchase was around 12 times
+And also that the number of exposures to your product or service, before a purchase was around 12 times.
+These stats will be very similar for your endurance coaching products and services whether that be traditional coaching or products like self-service training plans.

 That's quite a long time and lots of touchpoints.